surniaulula/wpsso/readme.txt

 * Render shortcodes and blocks for accurate description texts and embedded video detection.

-* Additional Facebook, Open Graph, Rich Pin meta tags and Schema markup for videos and eCommerce products.
+* Additional Facebook, Open Graph, Rich Pin meta tags and Schema markup for videos and e-Commerce products.

 * Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.